Thanutham-T/MatricesProduct_Parallel/README.md

 # MatricesProduct_Parallel

 using C++ POSIX(pthread) and Async key word.
-Compare 2 method of product between Row*Row and Row*Column by the execution time using chrono in seconds.
+Compare 2 method of product between Row x Row and Row x Column by the execution time using chrono in seconds.